bignerdranch/CoreDataStack/README.md

 ### Core Data Modelable Protocol

-`CoreDataModelable` is a simple protocol that enables convenience methods on `NSManagedObject` subclasses that make fetching, inserting, deleting, and change management easier.
+'CoreDataModelable' is a simple protocol that adds convenience methods on 'NSManagedObject' subclasses.
+These methods make fetching, inserting, deleting, and change management easier.

 #### Example